ethanmelsh/packet-tracer-network/README.md

 # Small Office Network using Cisco Packet Tracer

-This repository contains a simple **small office network** designed for the Cisco Networking Academy Packet Tracer curriculum.
+A simple **small office network** designed for the Cisco Networking Academy Packet Tracer curriculum.
 It follows the structure of the **"Exploring Networking with Cisco Packet Tracer"** course: you will build and test a branch-office network that mixes wired and wireless devices, learn how to verify connectivity and observe packet flows, and experiment with network management concepts.

 ## Overview